-You want to encourage your guests to share their experience on social media sites such as Instagram, Facebook, and Twitter.
+You want to encourage your guests to share their experiences on social media sites such as Instagram, Facebook, and Twitter.
 Let them Like your specials and share the news with their friends.
 They also like sharing their good experiences with their friends.
-We all want to be the one that found that perfect restaurant and told our friends about it.
+We all want to be the ones that found that perfect restaurant and told our friends about it.
 For this, you will want a plugin with some great social sharing features.
 There are many good choices.
-Let’s look at one that let’s your guests Like your photos in your menu.
+Let’s look at one that lets your guests Like the photos on your menu.

 Monarch is Elegant Themes’ social sharing plugin that allows your visitors to share your images on their favorite social networks.
 They can share your restaurant photos and the photos from your menu.
 There are a lot of placement options as well.
 You can place it in a widget, on the side, bottom, floating, and so forth, and there are several popup and fly-in triggers if you want them to appear on the screen rather than just live there.
 You can style them in many ways and there is a statistics dashboard so you can always know what is being shared the most.

 Monarch is part of the $89 per year Developer plan which includes access to all themes, plugins, layered Photoshop files, and premium support.

 Other items that customers like to see available on a restaurant’s website include coupons, merchandise, and gift cards.

 WooCommerce is a free plugin that allows you to sell both physical and digital products from your website.
 You can sell gift cards, provide coupons, and sell merchandise such as shirts and hats with your restaurant’s logo.
 The plugin is easy to set up, although it does take some time to go through all of the settings and add your products.